Manufacturing of a CLT Wall (Cross Laminated Timber) with LIGNOLOC® Wooden Nails from BECK

 Mass timber panels made of LIGNOLOC® CLT (LCLT): A circular and disassemblable building material.

-By using wooden nails in LCLT components, disassemblability of mass timber walls and ceilings is significantly improved.
+By using wooden nails in LCLT components, disassemblability of mass timber walls is significantly improved.
 The constructions can be easily dismantled at the end of their lifecycle, and the materials can be reused or recycled.
 The need for surface gluing of wood products, such as ceiling and wall elements, is eliminated.
 Mass timber modules made of LIGNOLOC® CLT thus support the principles of the circular economy and reduce construction waste by enabling sustainable resource use.

 Learn more about the ecological benefits of LIGNOLOC®